kikidebruijne/j21-project/resume.md

 #### Data Analysis Process :

-1. The 3 columns of the dataset showing the number of students receiving financial aid both display the exact numbers and percentages (see image below):
+1. The dataset includes three columns that present both the precise student counts receiving financial aid and their corresponding percentages (refer to the image below):
     - ![Image 8-7-23 at 10 11 PM](https://github.com/kikidebruijne/j21-project/assets/140004293/85a0dfc1-4c65-4bc4-8155-2554e1e4e46e)

-2. To simplify the calculation, I decided to only look at the percent of students receiving financial aid by university.
+2. To simplify the calculation, I decided to focus solely on the percentage of students receiving financial aid for each university.
-3. Created 3 new columns and applied the formula =RIGHT(C2,5) to only display the percent of students receiving financial aid.
+3. Introduced three additional columns and utilized the formula =RIGHT(C2,5) to exclusively show the percentage of students receiving financial aid.
     - ![Image 8-7-23 at 10 12 PM](https://github.com/kikidebruijne/j21-project/assets/140004293/74faefe8-7870-4670-ae79-b0c5a8cbfa2b)
-4. Created a new sheet called “Financial_aid_receiving_students” and copied and special pasted the percent values.
-Then calculated the percent changes between years 2013-14 and 2021-22 using the formula =(C10-C2)/C2
+4. Created a new sheet titled “Financial_aid_receiving_students”; then, copied and employed a special paste tehcnique for the percentage values; then, calculated the percentage changes between years 2013-14 and 2021-22 using the formula =(C10-C2)/C2
-5. Lastly created a pivot table to create a clear overview of the change in percentages by university.
-University was added to Rows and the change in percentage for students receiving grants/scholarships, pell grants, and federal student loans was added to Values.
+5. Lastly, generated a pivot table to provide a clear summary of the changes in percentages by university.
+I included the "University" in the Rowssectiond and the variations in the percentage of students receiving grants/scholarships, pell grants, and federal student loans were included in the Values section.

 ### Analysis 4: Average Increase of Annual Household Income in the State of California
   _Question: Find the average increase of annual household income in the State of california across 2013-2021._